-The PES Philadelphia Refining Complex has been “part of the neighborhood” in South Philadelphia for 150 years and is closely tied to the growth of the American oil industry in the 19th century.
+The PES Philadelphia Refining Complex has been “part of the neighborhood” in South Philadelphia for over 150 years and is closely tied to the growth of the American oil industry in the 19th century.

 In 1866, one year after the end of the Civil War, Atlantic Petroleum Company established its operations at Point Breeze along the Schuylkill River below Passyunk Ave.
 Four warehouses were built, and those could store 50,000 barrels (2.1 million gallons) of refined oil product, mostly kerosene used as lamp oil to light the homes and businesses in the growing city.
 (Remember that the automobile had not yet arrived on the scene, but when it did, it was probably powered by ethanol.)